Safety Switches Brisbane

 By cutting the power, it stops electrical current from giving you an electric shock and electrocution.

 The difference between safety switches and circuit breakers is quite simple.

 - A safety switch will cut the power when it detects a leak in the current.

 - A circuit breaker will cut the power when it detects a high current or overload.

 In short, a circuit breaker is installed to protect circuit wiring and appliances whilst safety switches are installed to protect people.

 Your home normally will have multiple circuits in order to provide power efficiently.
-It is recommended to have a safety switch for each circuit on your board.
-Having multiple switches maximises the level of protection against electrical shocks in the home.
+It is recommended to have a safety switch for each circuit like lighting, air conditioning, pool, etc. Having multiple switches maximises the level of protection against electrical shocks in the home.

 If you are not sure whether you need new or additional safety switches, give us a call on 07 3353 3248.
-Alternatively, if are looking for an electrician to help you with your safety switch installation you can fill in our online booking form.
+Alternatively, if are looking for an electrician to help you with your safety switch installation or repairs, fill in our online booking form.